 Yes, you can drink alcohol on keto.
 In fact, there are many keto-friendly alcoholic drinks available.
 Just remember that like all keto-related questions, it is always the quantity that matters!

 If one glass of wine is keto-friendly, it doesn’t mean that you would still be in ketosis after 4 glasses!
-And you are more likely to fall for sugary food when drunk.
+And you are more likely to fall for sugary food when intoxicated.

-There are a several alcohols that are fine on a keto diet.
+There are several alcohols that are fine on a keto diet.
 The main ones are:

 Find below the list of alcoholic drinks to avoid on a keto diet!

 - Most cocktails: often made with sugar or sugar-loaded soda or juices.

 - Wine Coolers / Alcopops / Ready-to-drinks / Mixed drinks: most of them are made with sugar-loaded soda.